'Uniquely positioned': Bill Westrate ready to take on new decade as American Family CEO

 Salzwedel, who has led American Family since 2011, is departing early next year.
 He is leaving behind a legacy of innovation that Westrate said he plans to build upon — what analysts used to call a “sleepy, Midwestern” company has rapidly expanded across the U.S., and established a reputation for not only investing in businesses that address social issues, but fostering an inclusive workplace culture.

-"It's weird because it's truly not my legacy," Salzwedel said.
-"It's a group of people that I've been able to leave.
-Our group will be known for tremendous business results."
+“It’s weird because it’s truly not my legacy,” Salzwedel said.
+“It’s a group of people that I’ve been able to lead.
+Our group will be known for tremendous business results.”

 Westrate brings with him almost three decades of actuarial expertise, being a graduate of Iowa-based Northwestern College.

-He previously worked as an underwriting representative for Iowa-based IMT Insurance, and as an actuarial analyst for Allied Insurance Group in Nebraska.
+He previously worked as an underwriting representative for Iowa-based IMT Insurance, and as an actuarial analyst for Allied Insurance Group in Iowa.

 In 1996, Westrate began his tenure with American Family Insurance, rising through the ranks until becoming enterprise president in 2017.
 In 2020, Westrate became the American Family CEO-elect.